 • Cost savings

 Best of all, they use this platform to efficiently manage and schedule all their marketing campaigns internally and externally.
-They also use for customer service across channels.
+They are also used for customer service across channels.

 9. Amazon CRM

-Amazon is an American conglomerate focusing on e-commerce, cloud computing, digital streaming, and artificial intelligence.
-They’re among the top 5 most valuable companies worldwide and one of America’s biggest employers.
+Amazon is an American conglomerate that focuses on e-commerce, cloud computing, digital streaming, and artificial intelligence.
+It is among the top five most valuable companies worldwide and one of America’s biggest employers.

-Amazon, which started as an online book store, is currently dominating up to 7 industries.
-Not just that, they’re a customer-centric company famously known for their outstanding customer service.
+Amazon, which started as an online book store, is currently dominating up to seven industries.
+It’s also a customer-centric company famous for its outstanding customer service.

 Amazon CRM Case Study: